jinghao/jinghao.github.com/_posts/2008-09-08-sandisks-new-role.md

 If we take a look at a specific company, we will see that SanDisk had a terrible quarter, and understandably its stock is down nearly 80% since its recent peak just last summer.
 But I noticed something interesting about it: It collects a lot of money just from royalty alone.

-Samsung alone pays SanDisk <a href="http://www.bizjournals.com/austin/stories/2008/09/08/daily9.html" rel="external">500 million dollars annually</a>.
+Samsung alone pays SanDisk [500 million dollars annually](http://www.bizjournals.com/austin/stories/2008/09/08/daily9.html).
 There are numerous other memory chip makers who probably also pay royalties.
 Since SanDisk collects anywhere from 500 million to a billion (or more) dollars a year from royalties, wouldn't it make more sense to restructure in the following way?

 First, stop making and developing flash memory chips that are unprofitable; the market is already highly saturated.
 This will cut costs significantly.